 Each of these rooms doubles as both a keyboard lab and a classroom.
-C07 is equipped with thirteen Clavinovas, C01 has seven.
 All SFCM students may use these pianos on a first-come first-serve basis at times while classes are not in session.
 Clavinovas should be turned off when not in use, and headphones should be entirely stored in the bag at each workstation.
 No equipment or furniture is allowed to be moved outside of these rooms.